 You may also like to read: What are The Best Canon Digital Cameras of 2021?

-Expensive models of compact cameras (and $1,000 for a digital camera is quite a decent amount) are endowed with a huge selection of all kinds of functions.
-Among them, of course, there are absolutely useless ones, but there are also those that significantly affect the quality of the images.
+Expensive models of compact cameras (and $1,000 for a digital camera is quite a decent amount) are endowed with a vast selection of all kinds of functions.
+Of course, there are useless ones, but there are also those that significantly affect the quality of the images.
 In application, you will find useful functions such as:

 - Manual Shooting Modes.
 For those who want to get original footage;